What is the role of the heart valves?

 Many valve procedures also can be performed through minimally invasive incisions.
 In minimally invasive valve procedures, a much smaller incision (three to four inches long) is made on the side of the chest under the right breast.

 Washington University heart surgeons perform minimally invasive valve repairs and replacements routinely.
-They are the only surgeons in the region to offer the entire spectrum of minimally invasive surgical techniques to repair valves.
+They are among the top surgeons in the region to offer the entire spectrum of minimally invasive surgical techniques to repair valves.

 Who is a candidate for minimally invasive surgery?